 I did not receive the total prescribed radiotherapy fractions as an adequate sedative was not found to help me cope with my claustrophobia which was deeply disturbing whilst in the radiotherapy mask.
 I felt very lonely and that my team or the radiographers did not understand or empathise with my struggle.

 Unfortunately, this made it impossible for me to continue my treatment and therefore it is expected that my tumour will return at some point so I am scanned every 6 months.
-At the point of writing, in January 2019, I am 42 months Tumour free so long may it continue.

 It has been a very hard and traumatic few years for me and my family.
 I found the support of The Brain Tumour Charity, alongside Trekstock and The Maggie's Centre, to be vital to my recovery and navigating post-cancer life.